wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 ```

 ### Feature Class ASSET
-In the same way, the feature class ASSET is created.
-To assign a domain to a field, the parameter "field_domain is used".
+In the same way, the feature class "ASSET" is created.
+To assign a domain to a field, the parameter "field_domain" is used.
 - **field_domain**: The name of the domain to be used for the field.

 ```json